-Now available: Dori Jones Yang's new middle-grade novel
+Award winner: Dori Jones Yang's new middle-grade novel

-Twelve-year-old Leon struggles to balance the Emperor’s requirements—that he study English and keep the braid down his back—with his increasing love for all things American, especially the forbidden pleasures of baseball.
+The story: Twelve-year-old Leon struggles to balance the Emperor’s requirements—that he study English and keep the braid down his back—with his increasing love for all things American, especially the forbidden pleasures of baseball.

 The Forbidden Temptation of Baseball is a lively, nuanced novel based on the real-life experiences of 120 boys sent to America by the Emperor of China in the 1870s, expected to live with American families, get into college, learn technology, and return home to modernize China.

 Written for readers aged 10 to 14, this book highlights the challenges faced by children from other countries when they arrive in America.
 For more on The Forbidden Temptation of Baseball, including early reader reviews, click here.

 Published in twelve languages, Dori Jones Yang has written, co-authored, compiled, and translated a wide variety of books, including historical fiction, biographies, oral histories, and children’s books.
 A former foreign correspondent based in Hong Kong, Dori is fluent in Mandarin and has specialized in books relating to China.

 Dori's most widely read book, Pour Your Heart Into It: How Starbucks Built a Company One Cup at a Time, reached several best-seller lists and was translated into ten languages.
 Daughter of Xanadu is a historical adventure and romance about Marco Polo.
 Her first children's book, The Secret Voice of Gina Zhang, won two awards.